 Back to Top

 This course ensures that students have the diagnostic acumen and communication skills necessary to begin supervised Clinical Internship.
 A strong emphasis is placed on patient interviewing.
 Teaching techniques may include role-playing, modeling and simulation exercises.
-In addition, followed in the University clinical system.
-These protocols requirements, and crisis management.
-Comprehensive written and practical examinations are included and passage of both examinations is required prior to beginning supervised Clinical Internship.
+Emphasis will be placed on building rapport and patient centered care.
+In addition, students are trained in clinical procedures and protocols followed in the University clinical system.
+These protocols include charting and record-keeping, confidentiality requirements and crisis management.

 This class teaches evidence-based reasoning in the practice of herbal medicine, with an emphasis on risk management.
 Subjects include herb-drug interactions, pregnancy, allergies, toxicology, dose delivery, and phytochemistry.

 : PHARMACOLOGY FOR CHINESE MEDICAL PRACTITIONERS 2

 This class is a general course in clinical pharmacology designed to provide the student with a fundamental understanding of the rationale for pharmacologic intervention for selected drugs; the use of drug information sources; proper interaction with the patient and prescriber; recognition of adverse drug reactions and drug abuse; and the basic principles of pharmacology and toxicology in humans.
 Course outline material will be covered through a general lecture format including classroom presentations, discussions and case studies.